-- It is to be circulated to all staff to provide a practical working reference tool, thereby aiding co-ordination, communication and implementation of the appropriate actions in each division/dept at every level of command and control (Bronze, Silver & Gold).
+- It is to be circulated to all staff to provide a practical working reference tool, thereby aiding co-ordination, communication, and implementation of effective response procedures by each division / dept, at every level of command and control (Bronze, Silver & Gold).

 |Compiled by:||James A. Thomas, Chief Operating Officer

 Claire O’Brien, Head of Emergency Planning and Resilience